Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks

-\paragraph{Empirical methods for training sparse neural networks:} A large body of research has been dedicated to sparsity-promoting neural network neural network training strategies.
+\paragraph{Empirical methods for training sparse neural networks:} A large body of research has been dedicated to sparsity-promoting neural network training schemes.
 Here we briefly summarize some of the most well-known strategies as well as some which resemble our proposed regularization approach; our list is by no means comprehensive.
-Earlier works suggested using $\ell^1$ and $\ell^2$ penalties to encourage small network weights (\cite{ng2004feature, hinton1993keeping}) or applying post-training magnitude-based pruning approaches (\cite{lecun1989optimal, hassibi1993optimal, han2015learning}).
-Group $\ell^{2,1}$-type penalties designed to induce structured sparsity over neurons or channels (\cite{scardapane2017group,wen2016learning}) have also been suggested.
-More recent pruning schemes incorporate pruning iteratively into training (\cite{guo2016dynamic, frankle2018lottery, zhou2019deconstructing}).
-Other proposed approaches include $\ell^0$ approximation using binary stochastic gates (\cite{louizos2017learning}) and ADMM; (\cite{zhang2018systematic}), $\ell^p$ (for $p < 1$) minimization using reweighted $\ell^1$ (\cite{gong2021efficient}), decoupled weight decay (\cite{outmezguine2024decoupled}), and shrinkage operators for nonconvex ``norms'' (\cite{srinivas2017training}); and variational dropout (\cite{molchanov2017variational}).
+Earlier works suggested using $\ell^1$ and $\ell^2$ penalties to encourage small network weights (\cite{ng2004feature, hinton1993keeping}) or applying post-training pruning approaches (\cite{lecun1989optimal, hassibi1993optimal}).
+More recent pruning schemes incorporate pruning iteratively into training (\cite{han2015learning, guo2016dynamic, frankle2018lottery, zhang2018systematic, zhou2019deconstructing}).
+Group lasso-type penalties to induce structured sparsity over neurons or channels have also been suggested (\cite{wen2016learning,scardapane2017group}).
+Other approaches include $\ell^0$ approximation using explicit gating mechanisms (\cite{louizos2017learning, srinivas2017training}) and variational dropout (\cite{molchanov2017variational}).
+Another line of research uses reparameterization tricks to replace non-smooth sparsifying objectives with smooth versions that share the same local and global minimizers (\cite{ziyin2023spred,kolb2023smoothing,kolb2025deep}).
+Finally, a number of different algorithms for $\ell^p$-type regularization ($p < 1$) in neural networks have been proposed and evaluated experimentally (\cite{wu2014batch,khan2018bridgeout,tang2023training,outmezguine2024decoupled,ji2025network}).
 While these methods have demonstrated empirical success in training sparse networks, existing theory does not guarantee that any of them will find sparsest solutions.
 Moreover, these approaches often require complex multi-stage pipelines and are computationally costly to implement.